Severance (film)

 Severance is a 2006 comedy horror film co-written and directed by Christopher Smith.
 Co-written with James Moran, it stars Danny Dyer and Laura Harris.
-The film tells a story of group of British and Canadian co-workers who go to a remote mountain forest in Hungary, where they become victims of murderous attacks by a group of poachers.
+The film tells the story of a group of British and Canadian co-workers who go to a remote mountain forest in Hungary, where they become victims of murderous attacks by a group of poachers.

 Severance received mostly positive reviews.
 In 2009, media interest in the film was revived following the alleged copycat murder of a UK teenager.